-Dr Aurisicchio's research interests are in the field of design.
+Dr Aurisicchio's research interests are in the field of engineering design.

-His work in engineering design has investigated the development and operation of complex power systems.
+His work has investigated the development and operation of complex systems.
 In particular, he has researched and developed methods for design rationale capture, functional modelling, requirement rationale capture and information retrieval.
-His contributions in this area have led to the development of tools to support engineering designers such as the Rolls-Royce Decision Rationale editor (DRed) and the design-Visual-Understanding-Environment.
+His contributions in this area have led to the development of tools to support engineering designers such as the Rolls-Royce Decision Rationale editor (DRed) and the design-Visual-Understanding-Environment (designVUE).

-To pursue his ambition to develop new intellgent tools for engineering designers he is currently researching algorithms for quantitative argumentation from artificial intelligence.
+To pursue the ambition to develop new intelligent tools for engineering designers he has researched AI algorithms for quantitative argumentation.
 These algorithms are being applied to engineering design problems through the computational tools developed in his group.

 Product design research also constitutes an area of great interest to him.
 He is currently undertaking novel research to understand pleasant experiences resulting from human-product interaction focusing on emotional responses.
 His research in this area aims to inform the development of new processes and tools to support product designers.

 CURRENT RESEARCH TOPICS